The most common way to put an offer on a house is via the seller's estate agent. By law, they must relay all offers to the seller.

 It's in the estate agent's best interests to get the highest offer possible, because of the commission they make on the sale.
 Do not let them bully you into offering more than you are comfortable with, even for your dream house.

 Not all online estate agents will act as the middleman during negotiations.
-So you may have to speak to the seller directly.
-But there are some online agents that let you make an offer with just their app!
+You may have to speak to the seller directly.
+There are even some online agents that let you make an offer with just their app!

 For private property listings, you will most likely make the offer directly to the seller.

 It's a good idea to follow up a verbal offer with written confirmation - usually an email.
-This significantly reduces the chance of disputes over what was offer was made and hopefully agreed upon.
+This significantly reduces the chance of disputes over what offer was made and agreed upon.

 Property auction processes can vary, so be sure to check first.